 The present Steering Committee of the Citizenship Standing Group has been elected online in 2016 and during the ECPR Conference in Oslo in 2017.
 The chair of the steering committee is Nora Siklodi and the Steering committee members biographies are below.

-Dr Nora Siklodi is Senior Lecturer in Politics in the School of Social, Historical and Literary Studies at the University of Portsmouth.
+Dr Nora Siklodi is Senior Lecturer in Politics in the School of Social, Historical and Literary Studies at the University of Portsmouth (England).
 Nora’s current research interests are in the field of citizenship and migration studies, and European politics more broadly.
 She is particularly interested in citizens’ attitudes towards and participation in national and European politics, and the role of civil society actors in safeguarding citizenship rights and benefits at the national and European levels.
 Nora is a member of the Citizenship, ‘Race’ and Belonging (CRaB) research network at Portsmouth, working with an interdisciplinary group of scholars interested in both historical and contemporary questions about who is considered to belong within the nation-state, why, and how those who have been deemed ‘outsiders’ have been perceived and treated.